 There is one more thing to do- creating a manifest file.
 You already have everything you need to send the module to others- but for users to easily install a module, they will need a manifest.
-You will also need one if you wish to upload your module to share with others on The Forge as well.
+You will also need a manifest URL if you wish to distribute/sell your package to others through The Bazaar.

 Thankfully, this is simple to do- your module.json will be your manifest!

 - Copy your module.json to the module folder in your cloud service.

 - From there, obtain the link to the module.json, following the same process that you did for your zip file.

 - Now, edit the “manifest” field in the module.json outside of the zip file.
 Fill in the